-Dear Prayer Partners, Thank you for joining us here in Jerusalem in this month of prayer.
-In fact, I suggest that we make Gratitude and Thankfulness a theme for our Prayer this week.
+Dear Prayer Partners, Thank you for joining us here in Jerusalem during this month of prayer.
+In fact, I suggest that we make gratitude and thankfulness a theme for our prayer this week.

-This special month of prayer comes at a unique moment for Israel and our ministry and we have much to be grateful for.
-We should give God thanks that he chose that we live in this special time.
-Psalm 102: vs 12 - 13 says: “You O Lord, shall endure forever, and the remembrance of Your name to all generations.
+This special month of prayer comes at a unique moment for Israel and our ministry, and we have much to be grateful for.
+Let us give thanks to God for He has chosen us to live in these special days.
+Psalm 102:12 - 13 says, “You O Lord, shall endure forever, and the remembrance of Your name to all generations.
 You will arise and have mercy on Zion; for the time to favor her, Yes, the set time, has come.”
-Also, vs 18 “This will be written for the generation to come, that a people yet to be created may praise the Lord.
+Also, vs 18 states, “This will be written for the generation to come, that a people yet to be created may praise the Lord.”

-We see this time as a “Set Time to Favor Zion.”
-With the 50th anniversary of the reunification of Jerusalem, and now the Nations beginning to move their Embassies to Jerusalem.
-Let us Give Thanks to the Lord for being alive in this time of His favor and restoration.
+With the 50th anniversary of the reunification of Jerusalem, and now the Nations beginning to move their Embassies to Jerusalem, we see this time as a “Set time to favor Zion.”
+Let us give thanks to the Lord for the opportunity to be alive in this time of His favor and restoration.

-Thankfully, we are the generation living when the prophetic words of Jesus in Luke 21:24 are being fulfilled: “And they will fall by the edge of the sword and be led away into all nations.
+Thankfully, we are the generation living during the fulfillment of the prophetic words of Jesus in Luke 21:24: “And they will fall by the edge of the sword and be led away into all nations.
 And Jerusalem will be trampled by the Gentiles UNTIL the times of the end of the Gentiles are fulfilled.”

-Thankfully we are the generation alive when God is Redeeming Jerusalem and releasing Salvation to the ends of the earth as.
-Isaiah 52:9-10 “Break forth into joy, sing together, you waste place of Jerusalem!
+Thankfully, we are the generation alive when God is Redeeming Jerusalem and releasing Salvation to the ends of the earth.
+Isaiah 52:9-10: “Break forth into joy, sing together, you waste place of Jerusalem!
 For the Lord has comforted His people, HE HAS REDEEMED JERUSALEM.
 THE LORD HAS MADE BARE HIS HOLY ARM IN THE EYES OF THE NATIONS; AND ALL THE ENDS OF THE EARTH SHALL SEE THE SALVATION OF OUR GOD.”

-So, let us Give Thanks to God, who gives us the victory through our Lord Jesus Christ.
-(1 Cor 15:57)!
+So, let us give thanks to God, who gives us the victory through our Lord Jesus Christ.
+(1 Cor 15:57)

 Shalom from Jerusalem!

-Barry R Denison Vice President Operations International Christian Embassy Jerusalem *************************** Prayer Focus for Third Week of January 2018
+Barry R Denison Vice President Operations International Christian Embassy Jerusalem *************************** Prayer Focus for the Third Week of January 2018

-Please focus on the following areas of need in this second week of our special January 2018 prayer vigil in the Isaiah 62 Prayer Campaign.
-And let us hear from you about your needs or how God has answered your prayers lately!
-Send a short email to prayer@icej.org or find us at facebook.com/ICEJofficial to let us know you are praying and fasting with us.
+Please focus on the following areas of need in this third week of our special January 2018 prayer vigil in the Isaiah 62 Prayer Campaign.
+Also, please let us know about your needs and how God has answered your prayers!
+Send a short email to prayer@icej.org or find us on facebook.com/ICEJofficial to let us know you are praying and fasting with us.